-Iceland is sometimes know as “the land of waterfalls”.
+Iceland is sometimes known as “the land of waterfalls”.
 There are so many that nobody knows how many there are exactly.
-In the Winter, some waterfalls can freeze but the larger waterfalls keep flowing.
+In the winter, some waterfalls can freeze, but the larger waterfalls keep flowing.

-Dettifoss is the most powerful waterfall in Europe and just to feel the surrounding rocks in a constant state of vibration confirms this fact.
-In Winter, the danger is amplified as you approach the edge.
+Dettifoss is the most powerful waterfall in Europe, and just feeling the surrounding rocks in a constant state of vibration confirms this fact.
+In winter, the danger is amplified as you approach the edge.
 Getting to the remote Dettifoss is not easy and sometimes impossible.
-This photo of Dettifoss Waterfall in Winter was after a 45 minute ride in a SuperJeep.
+This photo of Dettifoss Waterfall in winter was taken after a 45 minute ride in a SuperJeep.

 Skutafoss is hidden away in a secret valley.
 This scene is captured from inside a cave.
 It well known to locals but difficult to find if you are driving yourself because it is not sign posted or visible from the road.

-We often photograph this waterfall on our Winter workshops.
+We often photographed this waterfall during our Winter workshops.

-Access to Öxarárfoss waterfall is normally possible in the Winter.
+Access to Öxarárfoss waterfall is normally possible in the winter.
 The path is often slippery but is level and safe with light crampons.
-There is a good view from the wooden viewing platforms and basic seating if you want to sit and just feel the Nature.
+There is a good view from the wooden viewing platforms and basic seating if you want to sit and just feel nature.

-Access can be difficult at Gullfoss in the Winter.
-Often the path is too slippery so an advisory notice tries to prevent photographers from getting close.
+Access can be difficult at Gullfoss in the winter.
+Often the path is too slippery, so an advisory notice tries to prevent photographers from getting too close.
 There are good views from the safe viewing platforms and hot drinks at the cafe to warm visitors up after their waterfall adventure.

 The Gullfoss waterfall is a main feature on Golden Circle tour.